sannysanoff/SDRPlusPlusBrown/readme.md

 * for Airspy HF+ Discovery, added Fill-In option which cuts off attenuated far sides of the spectrum.
 * added secondary audio stream, so you can output same radio to multiple audio cards / virtual cables
-* added option to output audio to only left or only right channel.
+* added single-channel (left/right) option for output audio

 ## Feedback